 DOWNTIME: Patches are applied when all application services are down.
 Only used when instructed by Oracle, such as when applying 12.2.6 RUP.

-ONLINE: Patches applied in a normal online patching cycle.
+ONLINE: Patches are applied in a normal online patching cycle.
 This is the recommended method.